hamholla/hamholla/README.md

 ## Languages, Frameworks, and Libraries

-I'm proficient in JavaScript and TypeScript, leveraging the power of React.js to build dynamic and responsive web applications.
-Additionally, I have hands-on experience with HTML5, CSS3, and SASS for crafting visually appealing and accessible user interfaces.
+I'm proficient in JavaScript and TypeScript, and I use React to build dynamic, responsive, and scalable web applications.
 Continuous learning drives me to stay up-to-date with the latest industry trends and explore new tools and frameworks to enhance my development toolkit.

 <p>
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />